 How You Can Help Your Child

 There are many ways parents can strengthen their child’s phonological or phonemic awareness skills.
 Here are just a few.

 Make language play a part of your day.
 Read your child rhyming books, sing songs, and have her come up with words that rhyme or start with the same sound.
 You can also play phonological awareness games online.
 Choose activities your child enjoys, and keep it short—five minutes or so—in order to hold her interest.

 If your child is young enough, consider enrolling her in a preschool program.
 Preschools usually include language play, songs, rhymes and stories in their daily activities.
 Visit different preschools before choosing a program for your child.
 That will help you make sure she gets a rich experience with language and sounds.

 If you think your child may be struggling with phonological awareness, it’s a good idea to talk to her pediatrician.
-The doctor can refer you a specialist to find out what’s causing the difficulty.
-That will help you find the best ways to help your child learn to read.
+The doctor can refer you to a specialist to find out what’s causing the difficulty.
+That can help you find the best ways to help your child learn to read.

 Learn more ways to help kids with phonological awareness in different grades.
 And find out why learning to read is harder than learning to speak.